Business travel can be tough, but it can move your agency forward—and you can have fun along the way!

 Once you get there

 Think twice about getting a rental car.
 They’re expensive, and you add at least an hour to your airport check-in process (between getting gas, returning the car, and getting back to the terminal).
-Lyft or Uber give you the most flexibility without the downside.
+Lyft or Uber give you the most flexibility without the downside, plus there’s always new coupons for Lyft app out there to find.
 Of course, a remote hotel or remote client means ride-sharing isn’t a good option.